EndPointCorp/end-point-blog/2024/06/practical-linux-comandline-tips.md

 These techniques will help you navigate your filesystem efficiently, allowing you to focus more on your tasks and less on typing long paths.

-## Conclusion
+### Conclusion

 Mastering the command line can transform your productivity and efficiency.
 We've covered combining commands with pipes, mastering shell techniques, recalling and editing commands efficiently, and navigating the filesystem with speed.
 Dive in, experiment, and watch your skills grow!

-For further reading, I highly recommend the book ["Efficient Linux at the Command Line"](https://www.oreilly.com/library/view/efficient-linux-at/9781098113391/) recommended by my colleague, Kevin Quaranta.
+For further reading, I highly recommend the book ["Efficient Linux at the Command Line"](https://www.oreilly.com/library/view/efficient-linux-at/9781098113391/).
 It took my command-line skills to the next level and inspired many of the tips and tricks shared in this blog.